Vena-StartupStudio/app.vena/future-features-demo/README.md

 - All assets sit inside this folder (see `assets/glow.svg`).
 - There are **no** runtime API calls, telemetry, analytics, or third-party fonts.
-- Delete the directory to remove the demoâ€”no shared state with the main codebase.
+- Delete the directory to remove the demo—no shared state with the main codebase.